-Area has been identified as prone flooding areas by FEMA as Zone A in its Preliminary mapping.
+Area has been identified as prone flooding areas by FEMA as Zone A in its current effective mapping as well as FEMA's Preliminary mapping.

 9. East of Alameda Avenue and El Paso Drive

 Area has been identified as prone flooding areas by FEMA as Zone A in its Preliminary mapping.